+Part A (To be completed before the event)

-Activity: Ve nue:
+Activity: V enue:

-ne:

-lpers:

-mbers:
+Date: T ime:

+Leaders: elpers:

+Age Group: N umbers:

-st Aid Provision:
+Mode of Transport: irst Aid Provision:

-vidue di Transport.
-STAIL FOUSION.

 Possible Hazards:

 Precautions Taken:

 Are current Brigade Regulations being met?
+Yes No Have Regional Headquarters been notified of this visit/holiday/ activity?
+Yes No Have Parental/Carers Consent Forms been used for any overr night event?
 Yes No

-lave Regional Headquarters been notified of this visit/holiday/a

-lave Parental/Carers Consent Forms been used for any overni

-Please initial and date when each condition is satisfied)
+(Please initial and date when each condition is satisfied)

 Part A (Cont.)

 Additional Possible Hazards:

 Additional Precautions Taken:

-O'const.
-D. W. Dete

 Signature: Position: Date:

-D (D/T)
+Dout D (To be consulated offer the count)

-Part B (To be completed after the event)
+Part B (To be completed after the event) Review Notes:

-Review Notes:
+TOTION NOTES.

 Signature: Position: Date: